+This healthy Chipotle Sweet Potato Salad is a hit at parties and barbecues!
 Skip the boring white potato salad and whip up this deliciously smoky, chipotle sweet potato salad instead!
-It’s quick, easy, vegetarian, and gluten-free!
+Tender cubed sweet potatoes are combined with a zesty homemade sauce for a recipe that’s easy, vegetarian, and gluten-free!

 This is especially the case when it comes to recipe testing.
 I experiment until my fridge resembles a shrine to whatever dish I’m currently obsessing over.

-As I write this, Frida (my fridge) is positively covered in chipotle peppers.
+As I write this, Frida (my fridge) is positively packed with chipotle peppers.

-It started with the aoli I used for my Vegetarian Chili Burgers and then kind of snowballed out of control.
+It started with the aoli I used for my Chipotle Pumpkin Veggie Burgers and then kind of snowballed out of control.
 I started making batch after batch of sauce so I could pour it over everything.
 I now have it on good authority that it’s amazing as a dip for french fries, drizzled over savory stuffed sweet potatoes, slathered on pretty much any and every burger in existence, and now?
 Now it’s on my potato salad.